blinklet/learning/data-science/000-use-environment-variables.md

 # Use environment variables to protect your secrets

 Environment variables are key-value pairs that are are set outside of a Python program but may be accessed by the program during its execution.
-They are part of the operating system environment in which a Python program runs and can store information that may be different on different systems, such as paths to important directories, credentials, API keys, database connection strings, or any other configuration values used by the program.
+They are part of the operating system environment in which a Python program runs and are usually used to store information that is unique to a system, such as paths to important directories, credentials, API keys, database connection strings, or any other configuration values used by the program.

-If you use environment variables in your program, you must set them before you execute it.
-Set them through the operating system's command line interface, through a configuration file or, in the case of cloud environments, via a web interface.
-This post describes how Python programmers can use environment variables in their programs to improve their code's flexibility and security.
+If you use environment variables, you must set them before you execute your program.
+You may set them using the operating system's command line interface, by editing a configuration file or, in the case of cloud environments, via a web interface.
+This post describes how Python programmers can set and use environment variables in their programs to improve their code's flexibility and security.

 <!--more-->

 ## Why use environment variables

-There are many reasons to use environment variables instead of just hard coding program configuration information in your program's source code or in a separate configuration file.
+There are many reasons to use environment variables instead of just hard-coding program configuration information in your program's source code or in a separate configuration file.
 For individual Python programmers, the most relevant reasons are:

 1. Security

-   When writing code that will be part of an open-source projects, or may be stored in a public Git repository, you do not want to provide your passwords, database credentials, API keys, and other sensitive information to anyone who looks at your code.
+   Normally, you do not want to reveal sensitive information like passwords, database credentials, or API keys to anyone who looks at your code.
+This is especially true when writing code that will be part of an open-source project, or may be stored in a public source code repository.

    Environment variables offer a [relatively secure way](https://www.getfishtank.com/blog/best-practices-for-committing-env-files-to-version-control) to avoid publishing in your source code the secrets your program needs to access sensitive resources like databases and APIs.
 Your program reads the secrets from its environment when the it runs.